-SUBJECT: Instructions for the Fiscal Year 2023 (FY23), Lieutenant Colonel (LTC), Operations (OPS), Operations Support (OS), Force Sustainment (FS), and Information Dominance (ID) Promotion Selection Board (PSB)
+SUBJECT: Memorandum of Instruction (MOI) for Fiscal Year 2023 (FY23), Lieutenant Colonel (LTC), Army Nurse Corps (AN), Medical Service Corps (MS), Army Medical Specialist Corps (SP), and Veterinary Corps (VC) Promotion Selection Boards (PSB)

-1. Authority.
-This selection board is convened pursuant to 10 U.S.C. § 611(a) to consider officers in the OPS, OS, FS, and ID Competitive Categories for promotion to the rank of LTC.

-2. Introduction.
-You have been selected to serve on this board because the Army has confidence in your ability to recommend those officers who are best qualified to make the greatest contributions as senior Army leaders in the years ahead.
+- 1. Authority.
+This selection board is convened pursuant to 10 U.S.C. § 611(a) to consider officers in the Army Nurse Corps (AN), Medical Service Corps (MS), Army Medical Specialist Corps (SP), and Veterinary Corps (VC) for promotion to the grade of lieutenant colonel. - 2.
+Introduction.
+You have been selected to serve on this board because the Army has confidence in your ability to recommend those officers who are best qualified to make the greatest contributions as Army leaders in the years ahead.
 The objective of the selection process is to meet the leadership and management needs of the Army and the Department of Defense by promoting those officers who have best demonstrated leadership, effectiveness and potential for service at higher levels.
-Your collective responsibilities as board members are, therefore, vital to the future of the Army a.
-Bear in mind the serious nature of board duty and your obligation to ensure these proceedings remain above reproach at all times.
-The oath you have taken obliges you to ensure that all eligible officers are considered without prejudice or partiality.
+Your collective responsibilities as board members are, therefore, vital to the future of the Army. - a.
+Bear in mind the serious nature of board duty and your obligation to ensure these proceedings remain above reproach.
+The oath you have taken requires you to ensure that all eligible officers are considered without prejudice or partiality.
 You will adhere to that oath and to all governing laws, directives, regulations, written administrative instructions regarding board procedures, and these instructions in selecting officers who meet the needs of the Army as outlined herein.
-Your failure to do so may be cause to remove you from this board.
+Your failure to do so may be cause to remove you from this board. - b.

-b.
 Additional information.
 The Officer Personnel Management System (OPMS) has developed a strong bench of talented officers.
 Your job is to select the best officers to lead the Army into the future.
 However, certain requirements must be met to ensure a sufficient pool of officers are available for key operational, institutional, and other assignments.
-Administrative information and eligibility criteria of the officers under consideration are in Annex A. Additional guidance and assignment considerations are in Annex B. Requirements are in Annex C.

-3. Guidance.
-There are many qualities required from our leaders.
+Administrative information and eligibility criteria of the officers under consideration are in Annex A. Additional guidance and assignment considerations are in Annex B. Requirements are in Annex C. - 3.
+Guidance.
+There are many qualities required form our leaders.
 All must possess the character, competence, commitment and other critical personal behaviors necessary to serve at the highest levels.
 All must also have a deep and diverse base of professional experience.
-Fighting our Nation's wars is the Army's mission, therefore, it is difficult to predict the challenges the Army and the Nation will face in the future; our culture must embrace and reward leaders who are smart, intellectually agile, innovative, intelligent risk-takers, and strategic critical thinkers.
-We need leaders capable of leading change, leading our forces in combat, leading joint, interagency, multinational organizations when appropriate to their grades, who have excellent executive management skills, are wellgrounded in business practices, and capable of leading effectively at every level.
-As such, while the purpose of this board is to select LTCs, you should only recommend officers of character with potential to serve at higher levels.
+Fighting our Nation's wars is the Army's mission and, because it is difficult to predict the challenges the Army and the Nation will face in the future, our culture must embrace and reward leaders who are smart, intellectually agile, innovative, intelligent risk-takers, and strategic critical thinkers.
+We need leaders capable of leading change, leading our forces in combat, leading joint, interagency, multinational organizations when appropriate to their grades, who have excellent executive management skills, are well-grounded in business practices, and who are capable of leading effectively at every level.
+As such, while the purpose of this board is to select lieutenant colonels, you should only recommend officers of character with potential to serve at higher levels.